KhronosGroup/KTX-Software/BUILDING.md

 > Note: SSE has to be disabled currently (for ABIs x86 and x86_64) due to [an issue](https://github.com/BinomialLLC/basis_universal/pull/233).

-Dependencies
+Conformance Test Suite
 ------------

-#### Conformance Test Suite - CTS

-The submodule of [CTS Repository](https://github.com/KhronosGroup/KTX-Software-CTS/) is optional and only required for running the CTS tests.
+The submodule of [CTS Repository](https://github.com/KhronosGroup/KTX-Software-CTS/) is optional and only required for running the CTS tests during KTX development.
 If the CTS test suit is desired it can be fetched during cloning with the additional `--recurse-submodules` git clone flag:
 ```bash
 git clone --recurse-submodules git@github.com:KhronosGroup/KTX-Software.git
 ```